-The direct sales organisations in 36 countries, each with their own after-sales service, represent an important aspect of the Jungheinrich business model.
-The tight service network, which includes over 4,700 technicians, ensures permanent and direct market observation, and in particular, market support.
+The direct sales organisations in 39 countries, each with their own after-sales service, represent an important aspect of the Jungheinrich business model.
+The tight service network, which includes approximately 4,900 service engineers, ensures permanent and direct market observation, and in particular, market support.
 This is the foundation for our incredibly fast reaction times when it comes to product defects.